-And militarily, we won, disrupting enemy supply routes and daring them to come out and fight.
-Outgunned, they resorted to planting IEDs on trails and roads, sniping at us from a distance, or using explosive-laden vehicles.
+Militarily, of course, we won, disrupting enemy supply routes and daring them to come out and fight.

+Outgunned, they resorted to planting IEDs on trails and roads, sniping at us from a distance or using explosive-laden vehicles.

-But we didn't win in every sense of the word.
-For example, we'd capture bomb makers and hold them the maximum time allowed before being forced by the rules of engagement to give them to the Afghan Police, who would promptly release them back into the population to make more bombs to kill Marines.
+We'd capture bomb makers and hold them the maximum time allowed before being forced by rules of engagement to give them to the Afghan police, who promptly released them back into the population to make more bombs to kill Marines.

-Whether it was family connections, local influence, or "missing" evidence, the corruption involved in this process was obvious.
+Whether it was family connections, local influence or "missing" evidence, the corruption was obvious.

 After catching the same bomb makers over and over, we couldn't tell who our real friends were.

-The Afghan national government might have claimed to be with us, but the local police - many with familial ties to the Taliban - and the Afghan National Army often didn't get the memo.
+The Afghan national government might've said they were with us, but the local police, many with blood ties to the Taliban, and the Afghan National Army, although staunchly opposed to Taliban rule, often didn't get the memo.

-During my second deployment, the Taliban started forcing children to plant bombs, with the unavoidable result required to stop American deaths: children sometimes died at the hands of U.S. forces, at the cost of our own seared consciences.
+During my second deployment, the Taliban started coercing children to plant bombs, with the unavoidable result required to stop American deaths: Children sometimes died at the hands of U.S. forces, at the cost of our own seared consciences.

 But the assault on American troops' morality didn't end there.

-We were also required to work alongside "allied" police chiefs whose tribal culture allowed them to "own" boys as young as eight, whom they dressed as females and forcibly, repeatedly, sodomized.
+We were required to work alongside "allied" police chiefs whose tribal culture allowed them to "own" boys as young as 8, who they dressed as females and forcibly, repeatedly, sodomized.